 - Never focuses on the long-range perspective.
 If the strategy or product being peddled works now, it’s all that matters.
 To them the precautionary principle is anathema.

-- The front group will routinely attack easy targets, things that a smart 5th grader knows are bogus such as Flat-earthism, homeopathy, and autism-vaccine links.
+- The front group will spend lots of energy attacking easy targets, things that a smart 5th grader knows are bogus such as Flat-Earthism, spoon-bending and coffee-edemas.
+But they do it to build up credibility among the uninitiated.
 When subsequently commenting on a more controversial issue, the front group will then have a view that will be seem more objective than it actually is.

 - Especially if a critic has a popular voice, the front group does not refrain from using character assassination, regardless of whether the critic is a renowned journalist, reputable scientist, devoted worker etc. They will pretend that the slandering is done in the name of patriotism, freedom or science.